-CCI has partnered with the Federal Government to provide the free support service, which has been bringing employers together with apprentices and trainees, since CCI began a WA pilot program more than 20 years ago.
+CCIWA has partnered with the Federal Government to provide the free support service, which has been bringing employers together with apprentices and trainees since CCI began a WA pilot program more than 20 years ago.

 “We set up a small team in metro and regional locations across WA, which at that time was called Employfast, and we saw the benefits of having support services almost immediately,” Rodwell said.

 “In the end, we delivered 57 per cent over target, with more than 3800 contracts set up in the initial period.”

 The importance of the service quickly came to light, growing from less than 20 staff in eight locations to now being known as Apprenticeship Support Australia, with more than 50 staff across 14 offices.

 Chambers across the country also took on the service, signing up more than 1.5 million apprentices and trainees since it began.